liferay/liferay-docs/userGuide/en/chapters/16-management.markdown

 password policies, authentication settings, mail host names, email notifications, display settings and monitoring.

-Now that you have been navigating in the control panel, you should be pretty familiar with how it works.
+Now that you have been navigating in the Control Panel, you should be pretty familiar with how it works.
 All the options appear in the left navigation, their interfaces appear in the middle and any sub-options appear on the right.
 We have focused so far on the maintenance of users and portal security.
 The remaining